inflearn logo

 ★ One-line summary of this lecture

-It is not a section that makes you write well, but rather
+It is not a section designed to make you write well, but rather

 why the writing isn't working